kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 See this guide which defines and highlights the difference.
 [Internal Serial Cables for COM2 Port](https://www.scantips.com/serial-db9.html)

-### Amplifier and Speaker
+### Internal Audio Output (V2)

-In V2 (and latter) of the board, and onboard amplifier (module) and small speaker is supported
+In V2 of the board, and onboard amplifier (module) and small speaker is supported A volume control is provided (RV2), with a speaker needing to be attached to (J8) If supported the amplifier will be muted when the cassette interface is active.

 #### Amplifier